 Even the best-laid portfolio plans can be derailed by financial market caprices, but charity investors can give themselves a better chance of achieving stable, long-term returns by avoiding a number of common mistakes.
 In our experience, here are the main five ways that an investment process often goes wrong.

 1. Focusing on the short-term, at the expense of the long-term

 When managing portfolios, investors need to consider both strategic and tactical asset allocation.
 Strategic asset allocation is the long-term allocation to bonds, equities and other assets based on an investor’s risk parameters and goals.
 Tactical asset allocation is shorter-term, aiming to adjust for temporary anomalies in markets, either to capitalise from mispricing, or protect portfolio returns against volatility.

-It is easy to spend a lot of time talking about the weather (and many fund managers enjoy doing it) – politics in Europe, the latest manufacturing survey, the US/China trade negotiations, the latest employment numbers etc. .
-However, this can be a distraction from the more important business of establishing the investment climate and when it changes.
+It is easy to spend a lot of time talking about the weather (and many fund managers enjoy doing it) – politics in Europe, the latest manufacturing survey, the US/China trade negotiations, the latest employment numbers etc. However, this can be a distraction from the more important business of establishing the investment climate and detecting changes.

 2. Assuming the future will be like the past